Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 The Data-Tier will contain the MongoDB database.
 There is a data acces layer in between the Data and Application tiers.
 This will be fulfilled by the Mongoose NodeJs library.\
 The Application-Tier will contain all the application logic. \
 The Presentation-Tier will contain the front-end for the Quiz master app, Team app and Scoreboard app.

+### 2.4 Publish/Subscriber pattern
+The Publish/Subscriber pattern is a messaging pattern in which senders, called publishers send messages without knowing who will receive the messages.
+Listeners, or Subscribers, express interest in a certain type of content and receive messages about it. \
+The variant that will be used in Quizzer is a topic based Publish/Subscriber pattern.
+This allows Subscribers to subscribe to a certain or multiple topics and receive messages about them.
+Messages are filtered through the topics, which means that Subscribers will only receive messages of their interest.
+They will receive all messages published to those topics. \
+This type of communication will be implemented using WebSockets.
+See WebSocket sections for more details.

 # 3. Design decisions / rationale